matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 This is BAD.
 However, this is better as the current situation in which Marvin can directly read the report posted by @alice:compromised.org using the reporting API.
 Furthermore, this problem will not show up in Matrix P2P.

-If necessary, a hardened Client could make deductions harder/increase deniability by randomly sending bogus abuse reports to the Routing Bot.
+As a last resort, a hardened Client could make deductions harder/increase deniability by randomly sending bogus abuse reports to the Routing Bot.

 ### Snooping administrators (moderator homeserver)